Mom was a scientist.

-So much for trying to cure for cancer … now Larry and his pals wanted to develop new ways of hurting people!
+So much for trying to cure cancer … now Larry and the other mad scientists wanted to develop new ways of hurting people!

 “We’re going to get rich!”
 Larry said during a conference call with Mom.
 “Get well and get back to the lab ASAP, so you can help us screw up the world!”

-The plan was to sell a batch of ice cream that tasted great but was filled with the toxic fume so it would make everyone who eats it crazy, too.
+The plan was to sell a batch of ice cream that tasted like strawberry but was filled with the toxic fume so it would make everyone who eats it crazy, too.

 It was all wrong.